 Grants: This is money for education that doesn't have to be repaid.
 If grants are offered, accept them.
 They are usually based on financial need and could come from the federal or state government, the school, or a nonprofit or private organization.

 Loans: These funds must be repaid unless the student qualifies for special forgiveness or discharge programs.
 Loans can come from the federal or state government, the school, or from a nonprofit or private organization.
-Most loans from state-based programs or private organizations require a separate application that can be filled out once the amount of money needed in addition to federal and/or institutional loans is determined.
-Only accept loans that are absolutely needed, and don't borrow more than the amount necessary.
+Most loans from state-based programs or private organizations require a separate application that can be filled out once the amount of money needed is determined.
+Don't borrow more than the amount necessary.

 If you come across any other financial aid terms that you don't understand, look them up in our glossary!

 At the bottom of the financial aid award letter is a sum of how much financial aid the student is eligible to receive.
 If you subtract this total from the school's COA, you'll have the remaining amount you need to cover the cost.

 If the remaining cost is higher than the expected family contribution calculated based on the Free Application Federal Student Aid (FAFSA) information, you will have to find other ways to cover the remaining cost.
 You could do this by working, applying for other forms of aid like scholarships, or borrowing additional loans through non-federal programs.

 This is also your chance to decide whether you need all the aid offered.
 We recommend accepting any grant or scholarship money, because you don't have to pay it back.
 However, if you don't need the entire loan amount awarded, consider rejecting some or all of it.
 The school will provide instructions on how to do this right in the award letter.